Back to home page click here

 - Debates on most Bills are timetabled through a programme motion (when Government and Opposition agree) or an allocation of time motion which is popularly known as a 'guillotine' motion (when Government and Opposition do not agree).

-- As well almost all legislation coming from the Government, almost all successful amendments originate from the Government.
+- As well as almost all legislation coming from the Government, almost all successful amendments originate from the Government.

 Link: Bill stages click here